opnsense/docs/source/manual/how-tos/installaws.rst

     see: https://opnsense.org/support-overview/commercial-support/)
 * Supply your Amazon Account Number to share the Amazon Machine Image with.
+* The zone or zones you would like to install the image in e.g. eu-central-1, us-east-1

 ---------------------
 Step 1 - New Instance